 October 23, 2025

-Kedify’s new predictive scaler adds foresight to the process.
+Kedify’s predictive scaler adds that foresight to Kubernetes autoscaling.
 By applying time series forecasting models like Prophet, Kedify can anticipate future workload changes and adjust scaling before the load hits your infrastructure.
-The result: smoother performance, fewer cold starts, and smarter resource utilization.
+The result is smoother performance, fewer cold starts, and smarter resource utilization.
+If you want the reactive comparison first, start with resource-based vs proactive autoscaling delay.

 At the beginning there was HPA.
-HPA can react on CPU or Memory utilization.
-With traditional KEDA’s scalers, you can plug any metric and react faster then with classical HPA (HTTP requests, length of the message queue, etc.).
-That works well for most workloads, but some patterns repeat predictably (daily peaks, weekly cycles, monthly cron jobs).
-Instead of chasing them, Kedify can learn then.
+HPA can react on CPU or memory utilization.
+With traditional KEDA scalers, you can plug in almost any metric and react faster than with classical HPA alone (HTTP requests, queue length, and so on).
+That works well for most workloads, but some patterns repeat predictably: daily peaks, weekly cycles, monthly jobs.
+Instead of chasing them, Kedify can learn them.

 Once enough historical samples are collected, Kedify trains a forecasting model to predict metric values in the near future.
 These predictions feed directly into autoscaling decisions.